// From Hello World to IO Monad

 In the expression: putStrLn (x ++ y)

-We originally expected the types of x and y to be String, but they actually turned out to be IO String.
-The problem lies with getLine. getLine does not return a simple String, but rather an IO String:
+We originally expected the types of `x` and `y` to be `String`, but they actually became `IO String`.
+The problem lies in `getLine`. `getLine` does not return a simple `String`, but an `IO String`:

 ghci> :t getLine